He was the most powerful man amongst the Ashantis from Ghana . His name, Otumfuo Nana Sir Osei Tutu Agyeman Prempeh II, KBE.

 At four-years-old in 1896 his uncle, Prempeh I (the 13th Asantehene), the queen and relatives were exiled to the Seychelles Islands by the British.
 It was retribution for not yielding to British rule following several battles between the British and Ashantis.

-Prempeh I and his Queen were held in Elmina castle in these two turrets in the distance before their exile.
+Prempeh I and his Queen were held in Elmina Castle in these two turrets in the distance before their exile.
+The British indeed owe Ghana immeasurable restitution.

-You could say there was no love for the British then, perhaps, but why is Nana Prempeh II standing casually next to a Briton, actually a Scot?
+You could say there was no love for the British then, perhaps, but a firm friendship would blossom between Nana Prempeh II and a British methodist by the name of Reverend Sidney Pearson (see top photo).

 Nana Prempeh II took the throne in 1935.
-In the 40s he befriended a Scottish missionary at a time of intensified interest in education in Ghana, then called the Gold Coast.
-Their friendship is illustrated by the throw of his cloth.
-Can you see it?
-Notice the official photo and which arm is naked in the other.
-Also there’s no wealth trappings or aides in the shot.
+In the 40s at a time of intensified interest in education in Ghana, then called the Gold Coast, he and Reverend Pearson struck up a friendship.
+Their friendship is evident in a casually-looking King with none of the wealth trappings or aides in the shot.

 Ghanaians place great store and take great pride and strategic importance in education.
 In 1925, under British rule, a new education code limited the teaching of English in the school system.
-There was mounting vehement loca opposition which in 1930 led the Governor of the Gold Coast, Gordon Guggisberg attempt to soften the impact of the legislation by pushing “Good character” as a priority for students.
+There was mounting vehement local opposition which in 1930 led the Governor of the Gold Coast, Gordon Guggisberg, to attempt to soften the impact of the legislation by pushing “Good character” as a priority for students.

 Wisdom and Character would become the motto of the school Reverend Pearson and the King of the Ashantis had in mind.
 Suban ni Nimde3 ( Good character and knowledge).
 It launched in 1949.
 That agreement of sorts in a minute.

 Below, (on the left) is a photo of my father Edward Gyimah with his friends — just the sort of people the Reverend had in mind.
 Just after Ghana’s independence, my father arrived in in the UK to continue his studies at the LSE.
+He’d been a rising policeman in Ghana, but that wouldn’t work outin the UK.
 Like the wave of Africans coming to the UK, the idea was to gain qualifications and return to Ghana to help with its growth.

 THE GOOD REVEREND

-The idea for a school, the first in the middle belt of Ghana began to take shape with the backing of the British, (Governor Guggisberg), Ghana’s Churches e.g. Presbyterian and the Asantehene (King of the Ashantis).
+The idea for a school in the middle belt of Ghana began to take shape with the backing of the British, (Governor Guggisberg) and figures from Mfantsipim (where the late Kofi Annan went to school).
+Supporters also included Ghana’s Churches e.g. Presbyterian and the Asantehene (King of the Ashantis).
 Now to that agreement of sorts.

 On arrival at Ghana’s port harbour Rev Pearson was picked up the King’s envoy and driven to the school.
 It was a long and arduous journey Reverend Pearson recounted, and then it came to an interesting end.
 The driver stopped in open land.

 Bemused the Rev alighted, looked around and asked the envoy, “Where’s the school?” “ Oh, you’re here to build it”, the envoy replied.
-Reverend Pearson was, to put it, delicately, “surprised”.
+Reverend Pearson was, to put it, delicately, “surprised” and chuckles whilst telling us the story.

-The school, however, was completed and in 1949, massively over subscribed opened its door to the first cohorts.
+The school, however, was completed and in 1949, massively over subscribed it opened its door to the first cohorts.
 Some years later because of ill health, Reverend Pearson sailed back to the UK.
-His legacy as both the founder and headmaster lived on.
-And with it some of the key figures who would run the country in the future.
+His legacy as both the founder and headmaster lived on with it some of the key figures who would run the country in the future.

-I’d undertaken a range of big projects in my career, such as relaunching Breakfast show Television in Ghana, and producing and directing Ghana’s first co-production with South Africa’s public service television.
+I’d undertaken a range of big projects in my career, such as filming Lennox Lewis’ heavyweight clash with Mike Tyson in the US, and producing and directing Ghana’s first co-production with South Africa’s public service television.
 It meant taking Ghanaian Television personalities to South Africa, where I was a previous freelance correspondent.

 The 11-hour journey which was completed in 9 hours itself was a drama.
 Packed inside our car filled with equipment were Rupert Phillips (Cameraman, Sound, Lighting) Sajo Idrizinovich (Award Winning Photojournalist) and me.
 Michael Donkor (co-producer) drove.